-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?
+- Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy? - Yes:

-☐ Yes:

 in fossil gas in nuclear energy

-⊠ No
+No

 energy, the criteria include comprehensive safety and waste management rules.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other directly enable other activities to make a substantial contribution to an environmental objective.

-To comply with the EU
+To comply with the EU Taxonomy, the criteria